shadowsoyaca/PMDDND_Platform/README.md

                                        create, list, update, delete, role
                                        enforcement, hash-not-password storage,
                                        and the delete guards
+    CurrentUserTest.java             - Phase 2 Story 5. /api/me: signs in for
+                                       real and carries the session forward, so it proves the database was read rather than the session echoed back
+    WebConfigTest.java               - Phase 2 Story 5.
+Typing an address in, or
+                                       reloading it, still reaches the app.
+                                       Forgetting that line 404s only on reload, which nobody finds by clicking
+    DeniedReasonTest.java            - Phase 2 Story 5.
+A refusal says which kind
+                                       it is, and a visitor with no session is still sent to the login screen
+    CsrfCookieTest.java              - Phase 2 Story 5.
+Runs against a REAL server
+                                       on a real port, not MockMvc, because what it tests is cookies surviving between
+                                       requests and MockMvc does not carry them

 src/test/resources/
     application-test.yaml - points tests at the pmd_dnd_test database